statisticalbiotechnology/maracluster/ReadMe.md

 ### Installation

 Installers for several operating systems can be found on the [Release page](https://github.com/statisticalbiotechnology/maracluster/releases).
+Both a command line as well as a graphical user interface are available for all platforms.

 If you prefer to compile from source, or are running on a different operating system, [click here](#installation-from-source).

-### Interface
+### Example

 An example, including spectrum files and a shell script, can be downloaded from http://kaell.org/files/maracluster_sample.zip.

+### Graphical User Interface (GUI)

+To run the example, simply select the spectrum files after clicking the `Add ms2 files` button, select an output folder and click the `Run MaRaCluster` button.

+A more elaborate guide for using the GUI can be found from the Help menu in the menu bar of the GUI.

+### Command Line Interface (CLI)

 The main functionality of MaRaCluster is provided by the `maracluster` command.
 This command has several sub-commands to execute different parts of the clustering and merging.
 The most important ones are `maracluster batch` and `maracluster consensus`.
 The first takes a list of ms2 spectra as input and outputs a list of clusters, the second takes one of these outputs and creates consensus spectra for each cluster.